Jaybear411/CardCounterChecker/README.md

 5. **Web Application (`app.py` and `frontend/`)**: A Flask + React web app that:
    - Allows users to play Blackjack in the browser
    - Tracks player decisions and bet sizes
-   - Analyzes behavior in real-time for card counting patterns
+   - Analyzes behavior in real-time using advanced linear algebra techniques
    - Displays a graph showing how suspicious the play pattern appears
    - Provides a visual indicator of detection risk level
+   - Includes correlation analysis and eigenvalue decomposition for deeper insights

 ## Requirements